 Billing and plans

 Each learning space has its own plan, subscription, and seats for members and learners.
+This means:- A family space and a classroom space are billed separately

 - Changes to a plan affect only that specific space